Welcome to the Data Science Alumni Mentorship Hub

 Submitting your request

 Browse the available mentors below.
-You may submit a connection request (located at the bottom of this webpage) for:
+During an open window, you may submit a connection request (located at the bottom of this webpage).

-You will have an option to list up to 3 preferences for connection.
+You will have an option to list up to 3 preferences for connection or may ask to be paired with the best available mentor who can help you with a particular topic (ex: interview prep).

 What happens next?